- When does renters insurance cover locksmith fees?

 The bad news: If you simply lose your keys and are locked out of your apartment, your renters insurance coverage likely won’t cover the cost of a locksmith to get you back in.
 You’ll end up paying this fee out of pocket.

-- The same goes if your door door or lock is damaged during a break-in—it wouldn’t fall under your renters insurance.
+- The same goes if your door or lock is damaged during a break-in—it wouldn’t fall under your renters insurance.

 - Since this is part of the physical rental unit, repairing it would be the responsibility of your landlord’s insurance.